 The ‘hook' is what draws your reader in and entices the action of clicking your article.
 It's important to devote ample time to finding the best hook to elicit more audience engagement.
 You can find distinctive hooks by looking at what worked in the past.
 Review your old articles to see what content generated the most engagement and why.
 You can use trend-jacking to tie your content to a current event.
 Lastly, don't be afraid to exaggerate or use hyperbole, just be careful not to create a huge disconnect between expectations and reality.

 Tailor Headlines to Match Your Audience

 Another critical step in headline writing is to make sure you understand and are speaking to the proper audience.
 If your headlines and titles are not resonating with your target market, then you need to take a step back and find where the disconnect is occurring.
 Conduct market research, look at your competition and review your analytics.
-Understanding your audience and their interests is one of the best ways to improve your headlines.
+Understanding your audience and their interests are one of the best ways to improve your headlines.

 Research Existing Content

 All your headlines don't need to be unique.
 In fact, some of the most successful headlines are generic and straightforward.
 The reason is, simple headlines can be effective, especially from a search perspective, because they match the audiences query.
 It's a good idea to research previously written articles on your topic to see which headlines rank at the top of Google search results.
 These headlines are usually a great place to start.
 Naturally, you can add your elements or twists to the headline, but if you have writer's block, use other headlines to inspire you.

 For SEO reasons you need to add your keywords to the headline.
 Specific keywords may limit your artistic freedom, but for now, it’s necessary if you want to rank in Google search results.

 Adjust Your Headline Before Publishing